dragos-tudor/backend-security/README.md

 ### Processes
 - there are 2 different security processes: *local authentication* and *remote authentication*.
 - *local authentication process* [cookie]:
   - each request [when use authentication middlware] call *authentication func* [eg. *AuthenticateCookie*].
-Based on authorization result the middleware set *HttpContext.User* prop.
+Based on authentication result the middleware set *HttpContext.User* prop.
   - then each request [when use authorization middlware] call *authorization func* [eg. *Authorize*].
 Based on authorization policies result is decided if the request is allowed, unauthenticated/challenged or unauthorized/forbidden.
   - signin/signout funcs are used on specific endpoints/controller actions implememted by devs.
 - *remote authentication process* [OAuth2 protocol]: